vanducng/datafold-docs/docs/integrations/notifications/pagerduty.md

 ![](../../../static/img/pagerduty_config.png)

-## Uninstalling the PagerDuty Integration

-To uninstall PagerDuty:

-* Remove the PagerDuty subscriptions from all alerts.
-* Remove the integration from Datafold by navigating to **Settings** -> **Notifications** and clicking on the PagerDuty account that you wish to remove.
-Click **Delete** to complete the removal.

 ## Subscribing to alerts
 With this PagerDuty integration established, you can now send alerts directly to PagerDuty and trigger an escalation automatically.